 ARMA_AIC(X, Order, mean, sigma, phi, theta)

-- is the univariate time series data (one dimensional array of cells (e.g. rows or columns)).
+- is the univariate time series data (a one-dimensional array of cells (e.g., rows or columns)).

 Order Description 1 ascending (the first data point corresponds to the earliest date) (default) 0 descending (the first data point corresponds to the latest date)

 - is the ARMA model mean (i.e., mu).

 - is the standard deviation of the model's residuals/innovations.